Benjamin Tatar (footballer)

-Benjamin Tatar (born 18 May 1994) is a Bosnian professional footballer who plays as a forward or midfielder for Sloga Doboj and the Bosnia and Herzegovina national team.
+Benjamin Tatar (born 18 May 1994) is a Bosnian professional footballer who plays as a forward or midfielder for Bosnian Premier League club Velež Mostar.

 International career

 In September 2020, Tatar was called up to represent the Bosnia and Herzegovina national team, for UEFA Euro 2020 qualifying play-offs against Northern Ireland and UEFA Nations League games against Netherlands and Poland.
 He debuted in a home draw against the Netherlands on 11 October 2020.

 Personal life

 Tatar's younger brother Kerim is also a professional footballer who plays as a winger for First League of FBiH club Goražde.